ahuacate/pve-homelab/README.md

 ### 2.04 Enable DNSSEC - CentOS7
 You can enable DNSSEC when using Cloudfare which support DNSSEC.
 Using the PiHole webadmin URL http://192.168.1.254/admin/index.php go to `Settings` > `DNS Tab` and enable `USE DNSSEC` under Advanced DNS Settings.
 Click `Save`.

----

-## 3.00 UniFi Controller - CentOS7
+## 3.00 UniFi Controller - Ubuntu 18.04
 Rather than buy a UniFi Cloud Key to securely run a instance of the UniFi Controller software you can use Proxmox LXC container to host your UniFi Controller software.

-For this we will use a CentOS LXC container.
+For this we will use a Ubuntu 18.04 LXC container.

-### 3.01 Create a CentOS7 LXC for UniFi Controller - CentOS7
+### 3.01 Create a Ubuntu 18.04 LXC for UniFi Controller - Ubuntu 18.04
 Now using the web interface `Datacenter` > `Create CT` and fill out the details as shown below (whats not shown below leave as default):

 | Create: LXC Container | Value |